 This section sets the context of the visit.
-It should clearly state the mission of the institution and the educator preparation provider.
-It should also describe the characteristics of the educator preparation provider and identify and describe any branch campuses included in the review, other off-campus sites, alternate route programs, and distance learning programs.
+It should describe the characteristics of the educator preparation provider and identify and describe any branch campuses included in the review, other off-campus sites, alternate route programs, and distance learning programs.
 The overview should include any other information to help the review team understand the educator preparation provider (e.g., residential or commuter, religious affiliation, and demographics/characteristics of the student body.) and help develop an understanding of the mission, standards, and culture of the institution.
 This section should also list all programs offered by the educator preparation provider that prepare individuals to work in P-12 schools.
+Finally, any substantive changes that have taken place within the EPP since their last review should be indicated in this section.